na-na-hi/renget/archive/akhke.md

 	Description: A subdermal layer that is both highly durable and malleable.
 It can be shaped into tendrils, spikes and other forms, sprouting from beneath the user's skin !

-Type: Mutant/Natural Weapon
+-Type: Mutant/Natural Weapon
-Variable
-Organic
-Melee
-Blunt
-Slashing
-Piercing
-Mods
+-Variable
+-Organic
+-Melee
+-Blunt
+-Slashing
+-Piercing
+-Mods
+1 Point of Quirk Refinement

-19 Points
+20 Points